christinasaidy/inMind_Final_Project/README.md

 An initial problem with my graph implementation was using  the `goto command` in langgraph for routing as well as also using static edges.
 This was a logical error in my code because the goto command aims to replace static edges so this didnt make any sense having them both.

 In my nodes you can also see different methods i tried for tool integration.
 The store agent, manually invokes each tool call made by the model.
 It loops over each tool name and manually adds a `ToolMessage`.
 In the rag node, i explored langgraphs built in `ToolNode` that also invokes the tools using a loop, it defines `ToolMessage` for you .
-In the query agent, i tried the built in `create_react_agent` that automatatically does tool calls without doing anything manually.
+In the query agent, i tried the built in `create_react_agent` that automatically does tool calls without doing anything manually.
 All three methods work the same and effectively.

 ### Incomplete Task in Graph: